ThePoshTux/LT-StobiePoles/README.md

 # LT-StobiePoles
-Australian Stobie poles for the Minecraft mod Little Tiles
+Australian Stobie poles designed for Immersive Engineering, made in the mod Little Tiles.

-Default poles are found within [Base-Poles](Base-Poles/)
+Default pole variants are found within [Base-Poles](Base-Poles/)

+Decorated versions of the base variants to come.